outline/rich-markdown-editor/README.md

 />
 ```

+#### `renderNode`

+This callback allows overriding of the [inbuilt renderNode](https://github.com/outline/rich-markdown-editor/blob/master/src/nodes.js) – if a component is returned from the callback then it will be used instead of the default implementation.
+See the [Slate documentation](https://docs.slatejs.org/guides/rendering#nodes-and-marks) for an example.

 ## Contributing

 This project uses [yarn](https://yarnpkg.com) to manage dependencies.
 You can use npm however it will not respect the yarn lock file and may install slightly different versions.